aenix-io/kubefarm/README.md

 * **[Kubernetes]**

-  The parent Kubernetes cluster is required to deploy Kubernetes-in-Kubernetes control-planes and network booting servers there.
-You need to deploy new Kubernetes cluster using your favorite installation method, you can use [kubeadm] or [kubespray] for example.
+  The parent admin Kubernetes cluster is required to deploy user Kubernetes-in-Kubernetes control-planes and network booting servers for them.
+  You can deploy admin Kubernetes cluster using your favorite installation method, for example you can use [kubeadm] or [kubespray].

   [kubeadm]: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/
   [kubespray]: https://github.com/kubernetes-sigs/kubespray